material-components/material-components-web-react/packages/text-field/README.md

-helperText | String | Helper text that appears below the text field. helperTextAriaHidden | Boolean | Sets the helper text element's aria-hidden value. helperTextClassName | String | An optional class added to the helper text element. helperTextIsValidation | Boolean | Treats the helper text as a validation message. helperTextPersistent | Boolean | Enables the helper text to always appear. helperTextRole | String | Sets the aria role value of the helper text element. label | String | Mandatory.
+helperText | String | Helper text that appears below the text field. helperTextAriaHidden | Boolean | Sets the helper text element's aria-hidden value. helperTextClassName | String | An optional class added to the helper text element. helperTextIsValidationMessage | Boolean | Treats the helper text as a validation message. helperTextPersistent | Boolean | Enables the helper text to always appear. helperTextRole | String | Sets the aria role value of the helper text element. label | String | Mandatory.
 Label text that appears as the floating label or placeholder.